-5.3 EXPANSION PORT OPERATION
+5.3 PORT A OPERATION

-The external bus timing is defined by the operation of the Address Bus, Data Bus, and Bus Control pins.
+The external memory bus timing is defined by the operation of the Address Bus, Data Bus, and Bus Control pins.
 The DSP56600 core external ports are designed to interface with high-speed Static RAM (SRAM) and peripheral devices with SRAM-based timing, as well as with slower memory devices.